finnagin/OperationsAndWorkflows/principles/merging.md

 ## Pre-processing

-* Each knowledge graph and associated bindings should be normalized to use a shared set of preferred identifiers.
+* Each knowledge graph node key and associated bindings should be normalized to use a shared set of preferred identifiers.
 * All `name` properties should be removed.

 ## Query graph